 Bad reviews with limited input?
-Be cautious, because just like every other industry, the auto transport company is susceptible to review bombing.
+Be cautious because the auto transport company is susceptible to review bombing just like every other industry.
 Look for reviews that have reasons that are well-written.
 Look for reasons behind ratings, not just how many stars there are.
 A bad review of transport being late is something that can occur to even the best company.
 Weather, breakdowns, traffic, these are all uncontrollable circumstances that can delay any transporter.
-If you see a review about “bait & switch,” which means the company changed the price after pickup, or a review about damage, these are the two biggest red flags that should stand out when looking at a car transport companies reviews.
+If you see a review about “bait & switch,” which means the company changed the price after pickup or a review about damage, these are the two biggest red flags that should stand out when looking at a car transport companies reviews.

 In the end, you’ll want to steer clear of companies that have these reviews – or that lack of reviews – and look for one with good, recent reviews.
 Companies like Number 1 Auto Transport are clearly working hard to ensure customers have the best experience with their car shipping needs.

 Guaranteed Pickup or Delivery

 There are a ton of factors when it comes to picking up and dropping off a vehicle.
 Shipping a vehicle is not like mailing a package or sending it via UPS.
 Those are processed through a variety of warehouses and service centers and are always on the move.

 Cars on the back of auto transport trucks are different.
 They’re not always on the move – drivers need to stop to take breaks.
 There is bad weather, traffic, construction zones, detours, traffic jams, reroutes… you name it.
 Anything you run into on a road trip, you’ll find ten-fold when you’re hauling a car, truck, SUV, or motorcycle a long-distance over the road.

 When you ship a car, truck, or SUV on auto transport, you rent a single spot.
 There are up to nine other truck spots, depending on if you go with the average uncovered carrier or a different method.
 Your vehicle is unlikely to be the first one or the last one-off.